This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prevent bites from mosquitoes and ticks:

 - Use an insect repellant that contains DEET (active ingredient) on your clothing and exposed skin.
-Ask about other insect repellants to prevent bites.
 Use repellants with 30% DEET or less on infants who are younger than 2 months old.
 Follow the instructions on the label when you use an insect repellant.
 Do not use DEET on the hands of young children or on babies who may rub their eyes or mouth.

-- Clear dead trees and brush away from where you live.
-This may help to decrease ticks.
+- Clear dead trees and brush away from where you live to decrease ticks.

-- Get vaccinated: Vaccines for influenza, measles, mumps, rubella, chicken pox, and polio can help prevent an infection.
-A flu shot lasts for 1 year and is usually given in October and November.
+- Ask about vaccines you may need.
+Vaccines for influenza, measles, mumps, rubella, chicken pox, and polio can help prevent an infection.
+Get a flu vaccine each year as soon as recommended, usually starting in September or October.
 A vaccine against the Japanese encephalitis virus is also available.
 Ask which vaccinations are right for you.
 Make sure your pet is vaccinated against rabies.
-If you work with animals, or have been recently bitten, you may need a rabies shot.
+If you work with animals, or have been recently bitten, you may need the rabies vaccine.